 Applicants must have all prerequisites completed with a grade of C or above by the end of the spring semester.
-SRFT 1405 - Introduction to Surgical Technology is a prerequisite course; up to twenty (20) qualified applicants are chosen to participate in this course.
+SRGT 1405 - Introduction to Surgical Technology is a prerequisite course; up to twenty (20) qualified applicants are chosen to participate in this course.
 Upon completion of SRGT 1405, the top 10-12 students are chosen to continue into the program, along with two alternates.
-BIOL 2420 - Microbiology can be taken during the fall semester if a student does not pass in Summer I. If the student does not pass BIOL 2420 with a C or above on the second attempt, the student will be withdrawn from the surgical technology program.
-It is highly advised that students complete BIOL 2420 before entering the program.
+It is strongly suggested students complete BIOL 2420 - Microbiology prior to the summer I semester.
+This course must be successfully completed by the end of the fall semester in the program or the student will be withdrawn from the surgical technology program.

 Prerequisite courses may be taken only twice for selection consideration.
 If a prerequisite course is taken more than twice, only the second grade will be calculated in the cumulative GPA for prerequisite courses.

-4. Complete an Online or Face-to-Face Surgical Technology Information Session Applicants are required to complete an information session to obtain an application and receive further information.
-Dates for information sessions are published on the Angelina College website, in local newspapers, or may be obtained from the program staff at 936-633-5265 or 93633-5275.
+4. Complete an Online or Face-to-Face Surgical Technology Information Session

+Applicants are required to complete an online information session to obtain an application and receive further information.
+Dates for information session are published on the Angelina College website, in local newspapers or may be obtained from the program at 936-633-5265, or 936-633-5275.